Driving innovation in the affiliate commerce content space by fostering intent-driven shopping behavior.

 After

-Collective time saved per week
+Estimated time saved per week navigating the app

-Here are some samples of how the designs evolved.
+Here are some samples of how the designs evolved: